lunasoldstuff/melody/pluto/README.md

 # Pluto

-The dashboard for managing music and preforming admin functions for superusers.
+The dashboard for managing music for normal users and preforming admin functions for superusers.